 Can iGaming actually boost New York casinos?

-Much attention focused on the potential impact of NY online casinos on brick-and-mortar facilities.
+Much attention focused on the potential impact of new NY online casinos on brick-and-mortar facilities.
 With the ability to play legal casino games from home, some may reason that in-person operations may take a hit.

 However, data shown at the panel discussion shows that isn’t the case.
 The event kicked off with a discussion of New Jersey’s online casino business.
 While online revenue has increased, brick-and-mortar establishments are reporting no drop-off, on the whole.